tingerrr/subpar/src/lib.typ

   }
 }

-/// Provides a convenient wrapper around @@subpar() which puts sub figures in a
+/// Provides a convenient wrapper around @@super() which puts sub figures in a
 /// grid.
 ///
 /// - columns (auto, int, relative, fraction, array): Corresponds to the grid's